ReferenceType/StandardNetworkLibrary/SerializationBenchmarks.md

  the best performance when the type is well known and not subject to change.

 ### Static Serializer
-- It is a simple serialization where I index each property with a variant during serialization (flag bits => is default or not).
+- It is a simple serialization where I index each property with a variant during serialization (flag bits => skip serialization or not).
 - i.e. 8 bit index bit 0 represend wether the first property is serialized or skipped (default values are skipped) bit 1-> second property etc.
 - When deserializing this index is read and related properties is deserialized from the bytes in order.
 - All primitives are zigzag encoded variants.
 This allows significant size rediction on small numbers.
 - Strings are Utf8 encoded and has a header(variant) to indicate their lenght.
 - Guid is encoded as two fixed int64
+- Collections Array/List/Dictionary are encoded with collection lenght and susequent repeated primitives.

 ## Conclusion
 I will use the custom serialization for the MessageEnvelope and internal message types.